Meet our Guides

-Hopper McDonough has been guiding small groups of open water swimmers in the Virgin Islands and in New England for over ten years.
+Hopper McDonough dreamed up the idea for SwimVacation in the 1990s, ran his first trip in 2008, and now serves as President of the company.
 Hopper, a former Division I collegiate swimmer, began competing in open water events in 1989, and has racked up several pool and open water course records in his career.
-He recently completed a 12-mile swim around Charleston, SC in a 2-person relay with his wife Cortney.
-He has been featured in Triathlete Magazine, The New York Times, and in Outside Magazine for his 23-mile swimming adventure through the British Virgin Islands.
-Hopper coaches triathletes and open water swimmers on proper open water swimming techniques in the warm waters of the Virgin Islands and in the cold waters of the Maine coast.
+He has been featured in The New York Times, Triathlete Magazine, and in Outside Magazine for his 23-mile swimming adventure through the British Virgin Islands, which inspired SwimVacation.
+Hopper continues to find new adventures for his guests in Hawaii, the Virgin Islands and beyond.

-Heather Perry has been swimming and diving in the Virgin Islands since 1996, and is a SwimVacation guide, photographer and marine naturalist.
-Heather is a former collegiate swimmer and currently competes in open water swimming races around Maine.
-She is a professional freelance photographer specializing in underwater work, and lives in Maine with her husband and son.
+Heather Perry has been swimming and diving in the Virgin Islands since 1996.
+She is a SwimVacation guide, photographer and marine naturalist.
+Heather is a former collegiate swimmer and currently competes in open water swimming races in New England.
+She serves as SwimVacation's go-to guide, photographer, and new location scout.
+She is also a professional freelance photographer specializing in underwater work.
 You can see more of Heather’s work at www.heatherperryphoto.com.

 Tim Fitzpatrick has been competing in open water swimming events since one of the first Great Chesapeake Bay Bridge swim races in 1990.
 Tim has successfully continued competing in open water swimming events over the years in the Mid-Atlantic area.
 Tim competed in the 2006 Friends of St. John Island Swim and finished 3rd in a field of 200 swimmers.
 Tim is a former Division I college swimmer and water polo player and continues to assist triathletes and competitive swimmers on technique and endurance training.